Overview

 The novella’s capturing of the enduring fascination with the dark side of human nature has ensured its popularity in stage plays, films, and television productions over the years.
 Fredric March won the Academy Award for Best Actor for his portrayal of Jekyll and Hyde in the 1931 film version.

-Explore the full plot summary, an in-depth analysis of Dr. Jekyll/Mr. Hyde, and explanations of important quotes in Dr. Jekyll and Mr. Hyde.
+Read the free full text, the full book summary, an in-depth character analysis of Dr. Jekyll/Mr. Hyde, and explanations of important quotes in Dr. Jekyll and Mr. Hyde.

 Upgrade to PLUS and get instant access to all the study tools